Sdniss/BICAMSZ/README.md

 3. Run either `python BICAMS_script.py` or open jupyter notebook and use `BICAMS_script.ipynb`  if you are a jupyter notebook user

-4. Extract the transformed data from the data folder: `transformed_data.csv`.
+4. Extract the transformed data from the data folder: `transformed_data.xlsx`.
 Also checkout the description of what the output, `transformed_data.csv`, contains.
 It is located within the `data_descriptions folder`, and is called `transformed_data_description.txt`